gvwilson/thirdbit/fiction/iffy/index.md

 The stranger glanced at Iffy.
 "Safer we split up.
-I'll see you there inna bit,
-we can get a cuppa."
+I'll see you when I can an' we can get a cuppa."
 He kissed her cheek again.
 "Now go."